typescript-eslint/typescript-eslint/packages/eslint-plugin/src/configs/README.md

 ## eslint-recommended

 The `eslint-recommended` ruleset is meant to be used after extending `eslint:recommended`.
-It disables rules that are already checked by the Typescript compiler and enables rules that promote using more the more modern constructs Typescript allows for.
+It disables rules that are already checked by the Typescript compiler and enables rules that promote using the more modern constructs Typescript allows for.

 ```cjson
 {